Axway/streams-open-docs/content/en/docs/architecture/_index.md

 #### ZooKeeper

-Apache ZooKeeper is used by our microservices for discovery and by Kafka (when embedded in installation).
+Apache ZooKeeper is used by our microservices and by Kafka (when embedded in installation).

 Source Docker image: